 Companies on Euronext are not more frequently related to a particular industry.
 In 2017 and 2018, the Netherlands saw a well-balanced mixed of companies.
-Recent examples of IPOs and IPOs that have been announced include Avantium (chemical technology), VolkerWessels (construction), B&S Group (distribution), NIBC (banking) and Varo Energy (integrated fuel supply).
+Recent examples of IPOs include Adyen (payments technology), Unibail-Rodamco-Westfield (commercial real estate), B&S Group (distribution), NIBC (banking) and RELX (information and analytics).